Maxwell011/independent-blogger/README.md

-This is a blog application integrated with AI prompts to create blogs
+This is a blog application integrated with AI to create blogs accor

 ## Technologies Used